splashdot/splashdot.github.io/sodinokibi/index.md

 ![alt text](https://raw.githubusercontent.com/splashdot/splashdot.github.io/master/sodinokibi/images/mutex_1.PNG)

 The ransomware will also attempt to send details of the machine to the list of hardcoded C2 servers in the config (`dmn`).
 It will send the contents of the values saved in a key in the registry, so DNS requests to those domains are to be expected on the network.

+Other valuable information regarding every stage of the infection can be found [here](https://www.tgsoft.it/immagini/news/20190705Sodinokibi/Sodinokibi_eng.pdf).